-ABOUT THE LOCAL AGENCY GUIDELINES รเ JMMARY OF STATUTORY CHANGES Cł CHAPTER I. THE ANNUAL INVESTMENT POLICY А. Should local agencies produce an investment policy?
-Should the investment policy be presented to the local agency's legislative body? в.
-When should the investment policy be reviewed and updated?
-How should the investment policy be rendered to the legislative body?6 c.
-What information should be included in the investment policy? $\ldots \ldots7$ D. What constraints can county pools place on voluntary depositors?8 Cł APTER II.
-FUND MANAGEMENT9 А. Which investments are permissible?
-Which are prohibited?10 в.
-What requirements must a financial institution satisfy before a local agency may deposit its money in it?14 c.
-When must the composition and credit rating of investments contained in a local agency investment portfolio be in compliance with state law?
-D. Must bond proceeds be invested in code cited securities?16 Е. Are all u.s. Agency bonds legal for investment by California local agencies?16 F. What are "medium-term notes?"
-G. What are the rules regarding the use of reverse repurchase agreements and securities lending agreements? н.
-What are the rules regarding the use of mutual funds and money market funds? Ι. What are the rules affecting the use of tax and revenue anticipation notes (TRANS)?21 J. What is an appropriate safekeeping arrangement for securities?
-22 к.
-Does state law specify the fiduciary relationship that local agencies have with outside investment management firms?23 CHAPTER III.
-REPORTING REQUIREMENTS A. What specific information regarding portfolio investments needs to be included in the report?25 B. Should the report include market value measures?
-Should the report include market values for individual securities?
-28 How should the market value of the portfolio be determined?28 How frequently should market value be checked? c.
-Should an analysis of cash flows be prepared by the local agency in order to validate the six-month liquidity certification?
-D. What tools can be used to measure interest-rate risk?
-E. What action should the legislative body take with the report?34 F. How should agencies address difficulties in meeting the 30-day requirement?
-CHAPTER IV.
-TREASURY OVERSIGHT COMMITTEES A. What options are available for structuring the county treasury oversight committee?
-B. Does the appointment of the treasurer to the county treasury oversight committee create a conflict of interest? c.
-What is the role of the county treasury oversight committee? $\dots \dots \dots 40$ D. Should other local agencies have treasury oversight committees?41 CALIFORNIA GOVERNMENT CODE GLOSSARY INDEX FIGURES FIGURE 1: Allowable Investment Instruments Per State Government Code (as of January 1, 2011)- Applicable to All Local Agencies FIGURE 2: Government Code Requirements for Local Agency Investment in Money Market and Mutual Funds21 FIGURE 3: Calculation of Weighted Average Maturity32 FIGURE 4: Duration-Gain/Loss of Market Value Matrix FIGURE 5: Approaches to Establishing the County Treasury Oversight Committee
+ABO OUT THE LOCAL AGENCY GUIDELINES SUI MMARY OF STATUTORY CHANGES СН APTER I. THE ANNUAL INVESTMENT POLICY Α. Should local agencies produce an investment policy?
+Should the investment policy be presented to the local agency's legislative body?5 В. When should the investment policy be reviewed and updated?
+How should the investment policy be rendered to the legislative body?
+C. What information should be included in the investment policy?
+7 D. What constraints can county pools place on voluntary depositors?
+8 СН APTER II.
+FUND MANAGEMENT A. Which investments are permissible?
+Which are prohibited?
+10 В. What requirements must a financial institution satisfy before a local agency may deposit its money in it?
+C. When must the composition and credit rating of investments contained in a local agency investment portfolio be in compliance with state law?
+D. Must bond proceeds be invested in code cited securities?
+16 Ε. Are all U.S. Agency bonds legal for investment by California local agencies?
+F. What are "medium-term notes?"
+G. What are the rules regarding the use of reverse repurchase agreements and securities lending agreements?
+H. What are the rules regarding the use of mutual funds and money market funds?
+I. What are the rules affecting the use of tax and revenue anticipation notes (TRANs)?
+J. What is an appropriate safekeeping arrangement for securities?
+22 K. Does state law specify the fiduciary relationship that local agencies have with outside investment management firms?
+23

+СН APTER III.
+REPORTING REQUIREMENTS A. What specific information regarding portfolio investments needs to be included in the report? В. Should the report include market value measures?
+How should the market value of the portfolio be determined?
+28 How frequently should market value be checked?
+C. Should an analysis of cash flows be prepared by the local agency in order to validate the six-month liquidity certification?30 D. What tools can be used to measure interest-rate risk?
+E. What action should the legislative body take with the report?
+F. How should agencies address difficulties in meeting the 30-day requirement? СН APTER IV.
+TREASURY OVERSIGHT COMMITTEES A. What options are available for structuring the county treasury oversight committee? В. Does the appointment of the treasurer to the county treasury oversight committee create a conflict of interest?
+C. What is the role of the county treasury oversight committee?
+40 D. Should other local agencies have treasury oversight committees?
+CA LIFORNIA GOVERNMENT CODE GL OSSARY95 INE DEX105 FIG GURES FIG GURE 1: Allowable Investment Instruments Per State Government Code (as of January 1, 2011)- Applicable to All Local Agencies FIG SURE 2: Government Code Requirements for Local Agency Investment in Money Market and Mutual Funds FIG SURE 3: Calculation of Weighted Average Maturity FIG BURE 4: Duration-Gain/Loss of Market Value Matrix FIG SURE 5: Approaches to Establishing the County Treasury Oversight Committee